LimnoTech/Markdown/FRESCO_Project_Summary_and_Tasks.md

 ### Task 1 – Debug
 * Explain that some of the issues are bug reports, then list the issues [Word table], then reference the GitHub site
 * Summarize status – x debug issues, % open/closed
+* Create Issue Spreadsheet in Excel from Issues list
+* Generate Markdown table from Excel Spreadsheet

 ### Task 2 – Test and evaluate
 * Explain that some of the issues are feature requests, then list those issues, then reference GitHub